-The worldwide implications of the American War for Independence are made clear on this day in history as the American-allied French navy begins a 14-month-long series of five battles with the British navy in the Indian Ocean.
+The worldwide implications of the American War for Independence are made clear on February 17, 1782 as the American-allied French navy begins a 14-month-long series of five battles with the British navy in the Indian Ocean.

 En route home at the Cape of Good Hope, Suffren received compliments on his strategy from the English captains he had opposed in East India.
 Napoleon, too, had a high opinion of Suffren, commenting that he would have become France’s Lord Nelson, had he survived.
 Instead, he died suddenly in France on December 8, 1788, of either a stroke or wounds from a duel.